awsdocs/aws-directory-service-admin-guide/doc_source/ms_ad_mfa.md

-# Enable Multi\-Factor Authentication for AWS Managed Microsoft AD<a name="ms_ad_mfa"></a>
+# Enable multi\-factor authentication for AWS Managed Microsoft AD<a name="ms_ad_mfa"></a>

-You can enable multi\-factor authentication \(MFA\) for your AWS Managed Microsoft AD directory to increase security when your users specify their AD credentials to access [Supported Amazon Enterprise Applications](#supportedamazonapps)\.
+You can enable multi\-factor authentication \(MFA\) for your AWS Managed Microsoft AD directory to increase security when your users specify their AD credentials to access [Supported Amazon Enterprise applications](#supportedamazonapps)\.
 When you enable MFA, your users enter their username and password \(first factor\) as usual, and they must also enter an authentication code \(the second factor\) they obtain from your virtual or hardware MFA solution\.
 These factors together provide additional security by preventing access to your Amazon Enterprise applications, unless users supply valid user credentials and a valid MFA code\.

-To enable MFA, you must have an MFA solution that is a [Remote Authentication Dial\-In User Service](https://en.wikipedia.org/wiki/RADIUS) \(RADIUS\) server, or you must have an MFA plugin to a RADIUS server already implemented in your on\-premises infrastructure\.
+To enable MFA, you must have an MFA solution that is a [Remote authentication dial\-in user service](https://en.wikipedia.org/wiki/RADIUS) \(RADIUS\) server, or you must have an MFA plugin to a RADIUS server already implemented in your on\-premises infrastructure\.
 Your MFA solution should implement One Time Passcodes \(OTP\) that users obtain from a hardware device or from software running on a device such as a cell phone\.

 RADIUS is an industry\-standard client/server protocol that provides authentication, authorization, and accounting management to enable users to connect to network services\.
 AWS Managed Microsoft AD includes a RADIUS client that connects to the RADIUS server upon which you have implemented your MFA solution\.
 Your RADIUS server validates the username and OTP code\.
 If your RADIUS server successfully validates the user, AWS Managed Microsoft AD then authenticates the user against AD\.
 Upon successful AD authentication, users can then access the AWS application\.
 Communication between the AWS Managed Microsoft AD RADIUS client and your RADIUS server require you to configure AWS security groups that enable communication over port 1812\.

 You can enable multi\-factor authentication for your AWS Managed Microsoft AD directory by performing the following procedure\.
-For more information about how to configure your RADIUS server to work with AWS Directory Service and MFA, see [Multi\-factor Authentication Prerequisites](ms_ad_getting_started_prereqs.md#prereq_mfa_ad)\.
+For more information about how to configure your RADIUS server to work with AWS Directory Service and MFA, see [Multi\-factor authentication prerequisites](ms_ad_getting_started_prereqs.md#prereq_mfa_ad)\.

 **Note**
 Multi\-factor authentication is not available for Simple AD\.
 However, MFA can be enabled for your AD Connector directory\.
-For more information, see [Enable Multi\-Factor Authentication for AD Connector](ad_connector_mfa.md)\.
+For more information, see [Enable multi\-factor authentication for AD Connector](ad_connector_mfa.md)\.

+**Note**
+MFA is a Regional feature of AWS Managed Microsoft AD\.
+If you are using [Multi\-Region replication](ms_ad_configure_multi_region_replication.md), the following procedures must be applied separately in each Region\.
+For more information, see [Global vs Regional features](multi-region-global-region-features.md)\.

 **To enable multi\-factor authentication for AWS Managed Microsoft AD**